MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_09b-Implement_Azure_Container_Instances.md

 # Lab 09b - Implement Azure Container Instances
-# Student lab manual

 ## Lab scenario
 Contoso wants to find a new platform for its virtualized workloads.
 You identified a number of container images that can be leveraged to accomplish this objective.
-Since you want to minimize container management, you plan to evaluate the use of Azure Container Instances for deployment of Docker images.
+Since you want to minimize container management, you plan to evaluate the use of Azure Container Instances for the deployment of Docker images.

 **Note:** An **[interactive lab simulation](https://mslabs.cloudguides.com/guides/AZ-104%20Exam%20Guide%20-%20Microsoft%20Azure%20Administrator%20Exercise%2014)** is available that allows you to click through this lab at your own pace.
 You may find slight differences between the interactive simulation and the hosted lab, but the core concepts and ideas being demonstrated are the same.

-## Objectives
+## Lab objectives
 In this lab, you will complete the following tasks:

-- Task 1: Deploy a Docker image by using the Azure Container Instance
+- Task 1: Deploy an Azure Container Instance using a Docker image
 - Task 2: Review the functionality of the Azure Container Instance

 ## Estimated timing: 20 minutes